mnzsss/bethehero-api/README.md

 🆘 About BeTheHero
 ------------------
 This project is a software that allows organizations to ask for help and share their necessities.
-The software has a [**web version (currently in development)**](https://github.com/mnzsss/bethehero-web) made with ReactJS, where the organizations are able to create new incidents and manage them by deleting.
+The software has a [**web version**](https://github.com/mnzsss/bethehero-web) made with ReactJS, where the organizations are able to create new incidents and manage them by deleting.
 The application also has a [**mobile version (currently in development)**](https://github.com/mnzsss/bethero-mobile) made with React Native, where anyone can access to know about the incidents and contact organizations to become a hero.
 All this software is served by a [**REST API**](https://github.com/mnzsss/bethehero-backend) made with Node.js

 :wrench: Used technologies:
 ----------------------